 Choose the icon, enter Dimension Combinations, and then choose the related link.

 On the Dimension Combinations page, choose the dimension combination field you want from the following options.

 Field Description No limitation This dimension combination has no restrictions.
 All dimensions values are allowed.
 Limited This dimension combination has restrictions depending on which dimension values that you enter.
 You must define the limitations on the Dimension Value Combination page.
 Blocked This dimension combination is not allowed.

 If you selected the Limited option, you must define which combinations of dimension values are blocked.
-To do this, choose the field to define the dimension combination.
+To do this, choose the field to define the dimension value combination.

 Now select a dimension value combination that is blocked and enter Blocked in the field.
-A blank field means that the dimension value combination is allowed.
+A blank field means the dimension value combination is allowed.
 Repeat if multiple combinations are blocked.